hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/finish.md

 - [Video: Scaling in action with Prometheus](https://www.youtube.com/watch?v=0DbrLsUvaso)

 > \* [Faas-netes chart versus OpenFaaS Operator chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#faas-netes-vs-openfaas-operator)
 > The faas-netes controller is the most tested, stable and supported version of the OpenFaaS integration with Kubernetes.
-In contrast the OpenFaaS Operator (used in this example) is based upon the codebase and features from faas-netes, but offers a tighter integration with Kubernetes through CustomResourceDefinitions.
-This means you can type in `kubectl get functions` [and use the `Kind: function` as a Kubernetes resource definition].
+In contrast the OpenFaaS Operator (used in this scenario) is based upon the codebase and features from faas-netes, but offers a tighter integration with Kubernetes through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD).
+This means you can type in `kubectl get functions` to list the CRD that make this `Kind: function` possible.

 ------
 ![No Fluff Just Stuff](/javajon/courses/kubernetes-serverless/openfaas/assets/nfjs.png "No Fluff Just Stuff")